yochaigal/cairn/wip/2e/dungeon-exploration.md

 When the party:

 - Moves into a new area
-- Advances more than one dungeon cyle in a single room
+- Advances more than one dungeon cycle in a single room
 - Moves quickly through or haphazardly
 - Makes a lot of noise